 First, they may dispute the causes of the accident.
 Insurance companies have an incentive to avoid paying out claims at all, and they also have an incentive to minimize any claims they do pay out.
 They could argue that other factors were to blame for the accident.
 They can even bring forth evidence, whether the evidence is compelling or not.

 Second, you may be injured in such a way that the minimum insurance coverage does not begin to justly compensate you.
 In today’s world, $30,000 doesn’t go far in medical bills, particularly once ambulance rides, hospital stays, surgeries, medication, and rehabilitative therapy are factored in.
 The adequacy of standard coverage depends very much on the nature of the accident and the injuries it caused.
 If the insurance company is not treating you fairly, you have two options.
 One is to bring a claim, termed a third-party insurance claim, against the insurer for the full amount you deserve.
 The other is to bring a personal injury lawsuit in civil court.

 What if your accident was not caused by other drivers?
 In the case of an accident caused by a company that made cars with design or manufacturing defects, it may be possible to bring a personal injury suit against the company.
 Again, it must be proven that the defects caused by injury.
 Expert testimony may be required.
 If road conditions or road construction caused the accident, it may be possible to sue the entity responsible, either a state or local government, or the contractor.
 In these cases too, it must be proven that the conditions caused by accident.

-In all these causes, evidence is vital.
+In all these cases, evidence is vital.
 Accidents should be reported to law enforcement.
 The officer who comes to the scene will make a police report.
 This is often a crucial piece of evidence about who and what caused the accident.
 At times, it is necessary to investigate the causes of an accident.
 Attorneys often work with investigative teams who can gather testimony, surveillance footage (if any), and analyze the scene forensically.